H.R.964 - Transition Team Ethics Improvement Act116th Congress (2019-2020)

 Each memorandum of understanding shall include an agreement that the eligible candidate will implement and enforce an ethics plan to guide the conduct of the transition beginning on the date on which the candidate becomes the President-elect.

 - a description of the ethics requirements that will apply to all transition team members;

 - a description of how the transition team will address the role on the team of registered lobbyists, former registered lobbyists, persons registered under the Foreign Agents Registration Act, foreign nationals, other foreign agents, and transition team members with sources of income or clients that are not disclosed to the public;

-- a Code of Ethical Conduct, to which each transition team member will sign and be subject to, that reflects the content of the ethics plans and that meets other specified requirements; and
+- a Code of Ethical Conduct, to which each transition team member will sign and be subject to, that meets specified requirements; and

 - a description of how the transition team will enforce the Code of Ethical Conduct.